What is a Timeshare and How Does It Work?

 RCI vs. II

-RCI, formerly Resort Condominiums International and Interval International are the most recognizable vacation exchange networks.
+RCI (formerly Resort Condominiums International) and Interval International are the most recognizable vacation exchange networks.
 These networks are known as external, meaning with ownership AND membership (in one of these networks), you can travel outside of your brand as long as where you want to go is within the external network.
+Figure out which is the best in our vacation exchange showdown.

 Timeshare Buying Tips

-If you’re looking to buy a timeshare, the resale market has ownership available at costs way lower than retail.
-The great thing about resale is that your timeshare may be from the secondary market, but it is not second-rate.
+According to ARDA, the average cost of a timeshare in 2022 was $23,940.
+If you’re looking to buy a timeshare, the resale market has ownership at much lower costs than retail.
+The great thing about resale is that although from the secondary market, it is not second-rate.
 Brands work hard to keep their units looking luxurious, so you can purchase the same great ownership for less.
-Knowing the best timeshare buying tips is a great place to begin.
+Knowing the best buying tips is a great place to begin.

 Our number one piece of advice is to do your research on choosing the best possible ownership for you.
-Whether that means you want a fixed week in Orlando, so you can guarantee your spot every year, or points-based ownership with Club Wyndham.
+Do you want a fixed week in one location to guarantee your spot every year or points-based timeshare ownership so you can travel to new resorts?
+There truly is a timeshare perfect for everyone’s preferences.
+The major flexibility is just one of many reasons why people still buy timeshares.

-And, if you’re looking to sell your timeshare, we can help with that too, all the way to close.
+If you’re looking to sell your timeshare, we can help with that all the way to close.
 Since we are real estate agents and timeshare experts, you can trust we’ll take care of you!
-If you’d like to know more about how to sell your timeshare, be sure to check out our video down below.
+If you’d like to know more about how to sell, be sure to check out our video.
+Or, to start the process today, fill out the form below.

 • This field is for validation purposes and should be left unchanged.